faver3645/EXAMFAM/README.md

 # MyQuiz
-this project consists of a backend and frontend.
+This project consists of a backend and frontend.
 The backend is devolped using ASP.NET and the frontend is based on React with Vite as the framework.

 ## Directory Structure
 - The ASP.NET is located in the "api" folder.